-Join Ben Long for an in-depth discussion in this video Remote controls and Bulb mode, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Remote controls and Bulb mode, part of Nikon D5100 Essential Training.

 A remote control is a must-have for certain types of shooting.…With the remote control, you can keep your hands off of your camera to reduce…camera shake during long exposures.…In a portrait shoot, a remote control can keep you from having to go behind the…camera, which lets you maintain better rapport with your subject.…A wireless remote control or a remote control with a really long cord can make …self-portraits much easier.…Remote controls are also great for times when you've placed your camera in a…difficult-to-reach location, like on a really high tripod.…Remote controls work great in conjunction with Bulb mode.…